 - chocolate syrup

+Making the Hearts.
+Of course, you don’t HAVE to cut your brownies into heart shapes, but what is the fun in that?
 After your brownies completely cool, use your cookie cutter or template to cut out as many heart shapes as you will need.
 I needed four for my family, so I created a template that allowed me to cut 4 large brownies from my 13X9 pan.

 It’s easier to remove the brownie that you don’t intend to use from around your heart shapes with a knife and fork than to try to just take the heart shapes from the pan after you cut them.
 I went slow and easy, but I didn’t stress if the shapes weren’t perfect.
 Because we like gooey brownies, I used the knife and fork to sort of mold any uneven portions of my hearts after I cut them.
-I also remembered that I was going to be loading them up with toppings!
+I also remembered that we were going to be loading them up with toppings!
 And toppings can hide a multitude of sins.